-During Drugs and Alcohol Awareness Week (7 - 13 November 2022) The Students' Union highlighted key harm reduction information for drugs including alcohol.
+During Drugs and Alcohol Awareness Week (27 November to 1 December 2023) The Students' Union highlighted key harm reduction information for drugs including alcohol.

 Mixing drugs and alcohol